kaljitism/flutter_processing/README.md

 flutter_processing is the implementation of Processing APIs in Flutter.

 All the code is written by following the amazing work of Matt Carroll, an ex-googler and who was on the core Flutter Team.
-A video explanation of the this library can be found in Matt's channel Super Declarative.
+A video explanation of the library can be found in Matt's channel Super Declarative.

 Check out https://www.youtube.com/playlist?list=PLR12su153J5MziyO6-Vhfgnf85fbqFqMf for more details.